top of page

 Learning Through Process

 Projects at Wood Wizards are designed with a clear arc.
-Students start with unfamiliar tools and end with a finished object they can explain and defend.
+Students start with unfamiliar tools and end with a finished object they can explain.
 In between, they learn how to slow down, ask questions, and revise their approach.
 Instruction emphasizes:

 Research from the National Academies of Sciences and the National Science Foundation supports this approach, linking project-based learning to stronger persistence and adaptive thinking in young learners².